energy tips ...

 Rebates/Tax Credits ...

-PNM Tax Rebate Program offers rebates on many energy efficient items like programmable thermostats, water heater wraps, insulation, low-flow shower heads, sealing air leaks and more.
+PNM Tax Rebate Program offers rebates on many energy efficient items like programmable thermostats, water heater wraps, insulation, sealing air leaks and more after completing their online energy audit.
 As always, keep your receipts and read the details first.

 Federal Energy Tax Credits are available for insulation, water heaters, furnaces, storm doors, solar water heaters, Energy Star Air Conditioners, heat-reducing metal roofs and more.
 "A tax credit can provide significant savings.
 It reduces the amount of income tax you have to pay.
 Unlike a deduction, which reduces the amount of income subject to tax, a tax credit directly reduces the tax itself."